armsultan/test-page/README.md

 NGINX webserver that serves a simple page containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.

+There is a non-root flavour of every image with NGINX webserver available on port 8080.

 ## Screenshots